What happens in Tinnitus Retraining Therapy?

 The first stage should be an audiometric examination by a qualified

 clinical audiologist.
-This will diagnose any underlying disease and quantify any
+This will diagnose any underlying disease and

 hearing loss.
 If possible, the hearing loss may be corrected (for